Buying a Home? 3 Big Mistakes to Avoid Before Your Next Home Purchase

 The seller's agent (the listing agent) is obligated by law to ensure their client (the seller) gets the highest price with the most favorable terms possible.
 Just as you wouldn't go into a courtroom without your own lawyer, as a buyer, you should avoid speaking directly with the listing agent, and never make the mistake of entering into a real estate purchase agreement without a real estate agent!
 As a buyer you need not be "afraid" of the listing agent or be rude; one should always be courteous, which can help in negotiations.
 Just keep in mind, that seemingly innocent comments or conversations can weaken your negotiating power; literally, what you say can be used against you.

-We of course represent both sellers and home buyers in the Seattle area.
+We of course represent both sellers and home buyers in the Austin area.
 If you're considering the purchase a home soon, we invite you to sit down with us for a chat about your needs over or a cup (or two) of coffee.
 We're buying!